TikTok's Simple Blackhead Removal Hack Actually Works

 What are blackheads?

 Knowing exactly what causes blackheads is the key to treating them.
-Consultant dermatologist Dr Anjali Mahto says they are small follicles with dilated openings to the skin.
+Consultant dermatologist Dr. Anjali Mahto says that blackheads form in small follicles with dilated openings to the skin.
 Oil and dead skin cells collect in the follicles and eventually cause a blackhead.
-Dr Mahto adds that the black colour results from the debris within the follicle reacting with oxygen in the air, and while blackheads are more common in those with oily skin, everyone can experience them.
+The black color, Dr. Mahto explains, results from the debris within the follicle reacting with oxygen in the air.
+While blackheads are more common in those with oily skin, everyone can experience them.

 Why has TikTok's blackhead removal hack gone viral?

-Considering the damage that can be caused by at-home pore extraction (such as scarring and even infection), it's a big no-no. Squeezing could also push bacteria into your skin, causing inflammation and further breakouts, and if you're a popaholic you'll know that picking can cause red patches and superficial scars (or skin staining) that take a while to fade.
+Considering the damage that can be caused by at-home pore extraction (such as scarring and even infection), it's a big no-no. Squeezing could also push bacteria into your skin, causing inflammation and further breakouts; if you're a popaholic you'll already know that picking can cause red patches and superficial scars that take a while to fade.

-Extraction is best left to the experts but skincare is easily accessible and perhaps a better option for dealing with breakouts.
-In the viral video, Amy suggests making spot-busting ingredients your friend.
-Amy lists a number of them, including glycolic acid and lactic acid, but favours two for "magic" results: benzoyl peroxide (an antibacterial ingredient used in acne skincare) and salicylic acid (an acid which exfoliates deep inside pores and follicles to break up the thick mixture of dead skin and oil).
-Together, Amy says they help to unplug blackheads.
+Extraction is best left to the experts, but skin care is easily accessible and a better option for dealing with breakouts at home.
+In the viral video, Chang suggests making spot-busting ingredients your friend.
+She lists a number of them, including glycolic acid and lactic acid, but favors two for "magic" results: benzoyl peroxide, an antibacterial ingredient used in acne skin care, and salicylic acid, which exfoliates deep inside pores and follicles to break up the thick mixture of dead skin and oil.
+Together, Chang says they help to unplug blackheads.

 Advertisement

-In the video (which has an enormous 252.6k likes and counting), Amy says: "The way I got rid of the clogged pores on my nose was by pairing together an acid that will gently exfoliate the surface with salicylic acid, which is a great acid for exfoliating inside of the pore.
-I like to use benzoyl peroxide or glycolic acid (not together) to exfoliate the surface of my skin and then I pair it with a moisturiser or a serum that has salicylic acid in it — and it's like magic."
+In the video, which has 252.6k likes and counting, Chang says: "The way I got rid of the clogged pores on my nose was by pairing together an acid that will gently exfoliate the surface with salicylic acid, which is a great acid for exfoliating inside of the pore.
+I like to use benzoyl peroxide or glycolic acid (not together) to exfoliate the surface of my skin and then I pair it with a moisturizer or a serum that has salicylic acid in it — and it's like magic."

 @jacquelinekilikita